The Alabama Teaching and Certification Resource

 How to Become a Teacher in Alabama

-- I want to be a teacher in Alabama, but don’t have a degree: Earn an Education Degree
+- I want to teach in Alabama, but don’t have a degree: Earn an Education Degree

 - I want to be a teacher and have a degree, but not in education: Learn about Alabama’s Alternative Certification Process and Programs

 - I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs or Doctorate Education Programs and Information.

 - I am already certified and want to teach in another state: Learn about Teacher Certification Reciprocity.

 Average Growth in Teaching Jobs in Alabama through 20261

 The most direct route to Alabama teacher certification is obtaining a bachelor’s degree in the desired certification area from a teacher education program at a college or university that has formal approval from the Alabama State Department of Education.
 You can view a list of approved programs through the department’s website.
 To compare key metrics for these state-approved teacher preparation programs, use the sortable table on our Alabama schools page.

 Schools offering educator preparation programs, especially those located outside of Alabama, should be in good standing with one of the six regional accrediting bodies.
 Schools that do not hold accreditation from one of these six agencies will not qualify graduates for Alabama teacher licensure.
 Graduates of educator preparation programs located outside of Alabama must also become certified in the state in which they studied prior to applying for an Alabama educator’s certificate.

 Schools may also hold accreditation from the Council for the Accreditation of Educator Preparation (CAEP), which was formed through the merger of the National Council for Accreditation of Teacher Education (NCATE) and the Teacher Education Accreditation Council (TEAC).
 CAEP accreditation is held as a marker of quality teacher preparation that is recognized throughout the education sector.